sio/cirrus-run/README.md

 Execute CI jobs in CirrusCI

 positional arguments:
   CONFIG             Path to YAML configuration file or Jinja2 template for such
                      file.
 Filenames ending with .j2 or .jinja2 are assumed to provide the templates.
 All environment variables are available inside these templates.
 Default value:
                      $CIRRUS_CONFIG or .cirrus.yml or .cirrus.yml.j2

 optional arguments:
   -h, --help         show this help message and exit --token TOKEN      Access token for CirrusCI API.
 Recommended and more secure
                      way of providing the token is via environment variable.
                      Default value: $CIRRUS_API_TOKEN
   --github REPO      GitHub repo id that will own the build ("owner/reponame").
                      This repo may have no relation to the CI job being executed.
 It may even be empty.
 Default value:
                      $CIRRUS_GITHUB_REPO
   --branch BRANCH    GitHub repo branch that will own the build.
 This branch may
                      have no relation to the CI job being executed.
 Default
                      value: $CIRRUS_GITHUB_BRANCH or master -v, --verbose      Increase output verbosity.
 Repeating this argument multiple times increases verbosity level even further.
+  --timeout MINUTES  Timeout (in minutes) before assuming that the build has
+                     hanged and that API responses are unreliable.
+Default
+                     value: $CIRRUS_TIMEOUT or 120
 ```